OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 ### Security Questions

-> This method should not be used as the sole method to reset a password, and should be used in conjunction with other methods.

-Kindly refer to the [Security Questions Cheat Sheet](Choosing_and_Using_Security_Questions_Cheat_Sheet.md) for further guidance.
+Security questions should not be used as the sole mechanism for resetting passwords due to weakness related to their implementations, where the questions could be either guessed or generic.
+However, if they are used as a factor, then ensure that secure questions are chosen as discussed in the [Security Questions CS](Choosing_and_Using_Security_Questions_Cheat_Sheet.md).

 ### Backup Codes